zx80/flask-simple-auth/README.md

 There are three special values that can be passed to the `authorize` decorator:

- - `OPEN` declares that no authentication is needed on that route.
+ - `ANY` declares that no authentication is needed on that route.
- - `AUTHENTICATED` declares that any authenticated user can access this route.
+ - `ALL` declares that all authenticated user can access this route.
- - `FORBIDDEN` returns a *403* on all access.
+ - `NONE` returns a *403* on all access.
 It can be used to close a route temporarily.

 The following configuration directive is available: